Internet-Draft | SPICE SD-CWT | June 2025 |

 if a cnonce

-there are no unblinded claims about the subject which violate its privacy policies;¶
+there are no unblinded claims about the subject that violate its privacy policies;¶

 all the Salted Disclosed Claims are correct in their unblinded context in the payload.¶